Prospects dim as US, Russia prepare to meet over Ukraine

 “We have nowhere to retreat,” Putin said last month, adding that NATO could deploy missiles in Ukraine that would take just four or five minutes to reach Moscow.
 “They have pushed us to a line that we can’t cross.
 They have taken it to the point where we simply must tell them; ‘Stop!’”

-Ryabkov and Deputy Secretary of State Wendy Sherman, who will lead the U.S. delegation, were to meet over a working dinner Sunday night to discuss the next day’s talks, a U.S. official said.
+Ryabkov and Deputy Secretary of State Wendy Sherman, who will lead the U.S. delegation, met over a working dinner Sunday night to discuss the upcoming talks.

 —-